 Please take a moment to answer this short, three question survey about your service with our agency.

-She has been an agent at @Griffin-Owens Insurance for more than 20 years.
-She cooked a traditional Peruvian dish call Papa a la Huancaína is a Peruvian appetizer of boiled yellow potatoes in a spicy, creamy sauce called Huancaína sauce.
+Patty has been an agent at @Griffin-Owens Insurance for over 20 years.
+She cooked a traditional Peruvian dish call Papa a la Huancaína on the show, which is a Peruvian appetizer of boiled yellow potatoes in a spicy, creamy sauce called Huancaína sauce.
 Although the dish’s name is derived from Huancayo, a city in the Peruvian highlands, this dish is from Lima – Perú.